University campus in California

 3. 3Maintain strong GPA: Target 3.0+ for CSU, 3.5+ for competitive UC programs

-4. 4Meet application deadlines: CSU applications open October 1-December 15; UC applications November 1-30
+4. 4Meet application deadlines: CSU applications open October 1-December 15.
+UC applications November 1-30

 5. 5Consider ADT degrees: Guaranteed CSU admission saves time and money

-6. 6Explore private options: Schools like University of San Diego and private colleges often accept community college credits Students completing two years at community college typically save $30,000-$50,000 compared to starting at a four-year university, while maintaining clear pathways to bachelor's degrees in computer science, information technology, or related fields.
+6. 6Explore private options: Schools like University of San Diego and private colleges often accept community college credits Students completing two years at community college save $30,000-$50,000 compared to starting at a four-year university, while maintaining clear pathways to bachelor's degrees in computer science, information technology, or related fields.

-Why Study Network Administration in California?
+Network Administration Job Growth in California

-Network Administration Job Market in California
+Network Administration Job Market & Salary Data in California

 Employment Outlook